List of characters in the Breaking Bad franchise: Suzanne Ericsen

 Suzanne Ericsen (portrayed by Julie Pearl) is a deputy district attorney.
 When Huell is arrested, Suzanne refuses to negotiate, so Jimmy and Kim trick her into agreeing to a plea bargain.
 When Jimmy, now practicing law as Saul Goodman, attempts to negotiate several plea deals at once, Suzanne refuses, so he arranges a situation that enables him to trick her into accepting.
 Suzanne and the detective investigating the murder Lalo committed under an alias later connect Jimmy to Lalo and Nacho, and Suzanne asks Kim to persuade Jimmy to inform on the Salamancas.
 In El Camino, Suzanne is visible on a television screen as she stands behind SAC Austin Ramey while Ramey briefs reporters about the events that took place at Jack's compound.
 In "Saul Gone", she calls Kim to inform her of Saul's arrest and says he is going to give testimony that impacts Kim.
+She is one of only two characters (alongside Clarence) to appear in Better Call Saul and El Camino but not Breaking Bad.

+Kyra Hay

+Kyra Hay (portrayed by Kimberly Hébert Gregory) is a deputy district attorney from Belen, New Mexico.
+After Jimmy is arrested for breaking into Chuck's house to destroy a tape of his confession to falsifying the Mesa Verde documents, she is appointed by Bill Oakley to prosecute Jimmy in court.
+At Chuck's suggestion, Hay offers Jimmy a pre-prosecution diversion (PPD) that would require him to confess his crimes to the state bar association in exchange for avoiding prison time.
+During a meeting between Jimmy, Kim, Chuck and Howard to finalize Jimmy's confession, she insists Jimmy to apologize to Chuck for his actions.